QUATERS11/QUATERS11/README.md

   * Contributions
     * [Shallow Anticheat](https://github.com/ShallowVermin33/ShallowAC)
 # Other
-If you are interested in helping me / contributing in my work , dm me on discord ``!    𝙳 𝙸 𝚅 𝙸 𝙹 シ#7208`` and reach me there .
+If you are interested in helping me / contributing in my work , dm me on discord ``!
+D I V I J#7208`` and reach me there .